sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

             path: pi.py
 ```

-Once the pod terminated, check if the result is correct:
+Once the pod terminated, check the result with:
 ```
 kubectl logs c3m-<usernam>-<hash>
 ```

+You should see a result that is slightly different than the before.

 You can now delete the pods and the configmap:
 ```